What is Organic Coffee?

 * According to USDA

 Meaning of “Organic” certification

 Technically, the word “Organics” refers to anything that was, is, or is related to living matter containing carbon compounds.
 For example, you are an organic being, and so is your dog – just like the flowers and vegetables in your garden, and the compost you use to fertilize them is made from a combination of leftovers, paper, and tree branches in the garden, all of which are used to live and store carbon.

-We are entering a slightly different territory when talking about “organic agriculture.”
+We are entering a slightly different territory when discussing “organic agriculture.”
 In comparison, the term was coined in the early 20th century to refer to a traditional farming method that focuses more on techniques and natural inputs to farming, the “style” of the farm.
 It is inspired by organic farming that has existed for centuries.
 The term was coined in response to the growth of what we now call “industrial agriculture,” or industrial farming – until the mid-1800s.

 In 1800, a single farm could feed a family of five, and about 90% of the population lived and/or worked on a farm; By 1995, almost 130 people could get their food from a single farm, and only 1.3% of the population engaged in agriculture of any kind.

 Certified Organic Coffee

 In the 1940s in the United States, opposition against industrial farming and synthetic chemicals created environmental and human health concerns that led farmers to adopt traditional methods.
 To grow commercial agricultural products.
 Consumer demand for organic products increased, and in the 1970s and 80s, “Organic” became more common and largely unregulated.

 This implies that the term “organic farming” or “organic farming” is not a new concept and that the Organic certification itself is only about 30 years old.